digao-dalpiaz/DzSocket/README.md

 - **Commands**: The native socket allows you to send string segment, but if you want to send commands and identify this commands in the other side of the connection, you will need to manually implement this.
 With DzSocket, you have a Char command always available.
 Ready, fast and easy.

-- **Auto Free Data Objects on Server**: The Client object list available on Server component has a Pointer property, allowing you to store informations about the client connection, usually using a object.
+- **Auto Free Data Objects on Server**: The Client object list available on Server component has a Pointer property, allowing you to store information about the client connection, usually using a object.
 With DzSocket, you don't need to worry about this object destruction.
 You just need to enable a property to take care of these objects.

 - **Enumerator**: The native Server component does not have a enumerator to iterate Client List connections.
 Using DzSocket, you can simply do a `for .. in` directly on Server component, iterating client list connections.